terriko/sparklesecurity/Mission0.md

 ```
 which python
 ```
-If you see a path like '/usr/bin/python', then python is installed on your system and you can skip step 2.
+If you see a path like '/usr/bin/python', then python is installed on your system and you can skip the next step.

 2. If you see nothing when you type 'which python' then copy and paste the following into a terminal:
 ```
 brew install python